Fitting Square Pegs Through Round Pipes: Unordered Delivery Wire-Compatible with TCP and TLS: : Secure Datagrams on TCP

 \section{\utls: Secure Datagrams on TCP}

 \com{ \begin{itemize} \item TLV breaks because of synchronization issue; but this can be fixed with hashes. \item describe, with figures, SSL minion design. \end{itemize} }

-While \ucobs offers out-of-order record delivery wire-compatible up to the TCP level, middleboxes often perform deep packet inspection and even manipulation on the {\em content} of TCP streams as well~\abcite{ reis08detecting}{vratonjic10integrity}.
-An increasingly {\em de facto} rule is that anything {\em not} encrypted in a TCP or UDP stream is ``fair game'' for middleboxes.
-An application's only way to ensure ``end-to-end'' communication in practice, therefore, is via end-to-end encryption and authentication.
+While \ucobs offers out-of-order delivery wire-compatible up to the TCP level, middleboxes often inspect and manipulate the {\em content} of TCP streams as well~\abcite{ reis08detecting}{vratonjic10integrity}.
+All unencrypted network traffic today is, {\em de facto}, ``fair game'' for middleboxes--- and streams exhibiting any ``out of the ordinary'' middlebox-visible behavior are likely to fail over {\em some} middleboxes~\cite{ honda11possible}.
+An application's only way to protect ``end-to-end'' communication in practice, therefore, is via end-to-end encryption and authentication.
 But network-layer mechanisms such as IPsec~\cite{rfc4301} face the same deployment challenges as new secure transports~\cite{ ford07structured}, and remain confined to the niche of corporate VPNs.
 Even VPNs are shifting from IPsec toward HTTPS tunnels~\cite{ davies09directaccess}, the only form of end-to-end encrypted connection almost universally supported on today's Internet.
-A network administrator or ISP might disable nearly any other port while claiming to offer ``Internet access,'' but would be hard-pressed to disable SSL/TLS on port 443, the foundation for E-commerce.
+A network administrator or ISP might disable nearly any other port while claiming to offer ``Internet access,'' but would be hard-pressed to disable HTTPS, today's foundation for E-commerce.

 We could layer TLS atop \ucobs, but TLS decrypts and delivers data only in-order, negating \utcp's benefit.
-We could also layer DTLS~\cite{rfc4347}, the datagram-oriented version of TLS, atop \ucobs, but the resulting wire format--- DTLS-encrypted {\em then} COBS-encoded--- would be radically different from TLS over TCP\@, likely drawing suspicion from middleboxes especially if used on port 443.
+We could also layer the datagram-oriented DTLS~\cite{rfc4347} atop \ucobs, but the resulting (DTLS-encrypted {\em then} COBS-encoded) wire format would be radically different from TLS over TCP\@, and likely fail to traverse middleboxes expecting TLS, particularly on port 443.

 The goal of \utls, therefore, is to coax out-of-order delivery from the {\em existing} TCP-oriented TLS wire format, producing an encrypted datagram substrate indistinguishable on the wire from standard TLS connections (except via analysis of ``side-channels'' such as packet length and timing, which we do not address).
+Run on port 443, a \utls stream is indistinguishable from HTTPS--- regardless of whether the application actually uses HTTP headers, since the HTTP portion of HTTPS streams are TLS-encrypted anyway.
+Deployed this way, \utls effectively offers an end-to-end protected substrate in the ``HTTP as the new narrow waist'' philosophy~\cite{popa10http}.